-- (a) Neither we nor the Operating Partnership has or will elect to be treated as a corporation; and - (b) For each taxable year, we believe (or expect) that more than 90% of our gross income has been (or will be) "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.
+- (a) Neither we, the Operating Partnership nor the MLP Entities has elected or will elect to be treated as a corporation; and - (b) For each taxable year, we believe (or expect) that more than 90% of our gross income has been (or will be) "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.

-If we fail to meet the Qualifying Income Exception, other than a failure that is determined by the IRS to be inadvertent and that is cured within a reasonable time after discovery, we will be treated as if we had transferred all of our assets, subject to liabilities, to a newly formed corporation, on the first day of the year in which we fail to meet the Qualifying Income Exception, in return for stock in that corporation, and then distributed that stock to the unitholders in liquidation of their interests in us.
-This contribution and liquidation should be tax-free to unitholders and us so long as we, at that time, do not have liabilities in excess of the tax basis of our assets.
+If we fail to meet the Qualifying Income Exception, other than a failure that is determined by the IRS to be inadvertent and that is cured within a reasonable time after discovery (in which case the IRS may require us to make adjustments with respect to the unitholders or pay other amounts), we will be treated as if we had transferred all of our assets, subject to liabilities, to a newly formed corporation, on the first day of the year in which we fail to meet the Qualifying Income Exception, in return for stock in that corporation, and then distributed that stock to the unitholders in liquidation of their interests in us.
+This deemed contribution and liquidation should be tax-free to unitholders and us so long as we, at that time, do not have liabilities in excess of the tax basis of our assets.
 Thereafter, we would be treated as a corporation for federal income tax purposes.

 If we were taxable as a corporation in any taxable year, either as a result of a failure to meet the Qualifying Income Exception or otherwise, our items of income, gain, loss and deduction would be reflected only on our tax return rather than being passed through to the unitholders, and our net income would be taxed to us at corporate rates.
-In addition, any distribution made to a unitholder would be treated as either taxable dividend income, to the extent of our current or accumulated earnings and profits, or, in the absence of earnings and profits, a nontaxable return of capital, to the extent of the unitholder's tax basis in his common units, or taxable capital gain, after the unitholder's tax basis in his common units is reduced to zero.
-Accordingly, taxation as a corporation would result in a material reduction in a unitholder's cash flow and after-tax return and thus would likely result in a substantial reduction of the value of the units.
+Moreover, if any MLP Entities were taxable as a corporation in any taxable year, our share of such entity's items of income, gain, loss and deduction would not be passed through to us and such entity would pay tax on its income at corporate rates.
+If we or an MLP Entity were taxable as a corporation, losses recognized by the MLP Entity would not flow through to us or losses recognized by us would not flow through to our unitholders, as the case may be.
+In addition, any distribution made by us to a unitholder (or by the MLP Entity to us) would be treated as either taxable dividend income, to the extent of our current or accumulated earnings and profits, or, in the absence of earnings and profits, a nontaxable return of capital, to the extent of the unitholder's tax basis in his common units (or our tax basis in our interest in the MLP Entity), or taxable capital gain, after the unitholder's tax basis in his common units is reduced to zero.
+Accordingly, taxation of us or any MLP Entity as a corporation would result in a material reduction in a unitholder's cash flow and after-tax return and thus would likely result in a substantial reduction of the value of the units.